Keybored02/Geeetech-A10M-Chimera-mod/README.md

 Due to the significant changes we made, it's now important to run a set of calibration tests.
 In order:

-1. Level the Z heigth of the two nozzles.
-With the two nozzles really close (but not in contact) with the bed, loosen the 4 grub screws on the side, and let both nozzles drop to the same height.
-Make sure to do so on a realtively flat spot of the bed (center should work fine).
-Check that they're actually leveled (push them down gently if not) and tigthen the grub screws really well.
+1. Level the Z height of the two nozzles.
+With the two nozzles close (but not in contact) with the bed, loosen the 4 grub screws on the side, and let both nozzles drop to the same height.
+Make sure to do so on a relatively flat spot of the bed (the center should work fine).
+Check that they're leveled (push them down gently if not) and tighten the grub screws well.
 For a more detailed procedure, see [this video](https://www.youtube.com/watch?v=aQbqc2br5yo).
 2. Adjust the Zmin end-stop or the BLtouch mount to avoid crushing the nozzles into the bed.
 3. Set the Z probe-to-nozzle offset using nozzle 1 as a reference.
 4. Run a PID tuning for both extruders (separately).
-5. Run a full set of retraction, flow, temperature and linear advance tests.
+5. Run a full set of retraction, flow, temperature, and linear advance tests.
 I always suggest [Teaching Tech's guide](https://teachingtechyt.github.io/calibration.html).

 # Part 5.1: Slicer setup

 First of all: Cura is better than any other slicer when it comes to dual extrusion.
-It migth not be the best slicing engine or the easiest in terms of interface, but it was designed to fully leverage machines (Ultimaker S3 and newer) with dual extruders.
+It might not be the best slicing engine or the easiest in terms of interface, but it was designed to fully leverage machines (Ultimaker S3 and newer) with dual extruders.
 Another extremely good tool would be Simplify3D, but given the cost and current support status, I won't cover it now (but you can always follow the [official setup guide](https://www.simplify3d.com/support/articles/printing-with-multiple-extruders/)).
 PrusaSlicer (and therefore SuperSlicer) is also catching up in terms of multi extruder support (v2.4.0 was a great jump forward), but there's still much to do.
 So here's what to do in Cura.

 In the printer settings menu, set the number of extruders to 2.
-Do not enable _Apply extruder offset to Gcode_: we've already set it into Marlin, and an override migth create some conflicts.
+Do not enable _Apply extruder offset to Gcode_: we've already set it into Marlin, and an override might create some conflicts.

-We'll set the Extruder 1 offset to 0.0 for both X and Y. The extruder 2 offset will be 20.mm on X and 0.0 on Y. _Cooling fan number_ should be set to 0 if you use only one fan for both extruders.
+We'll set the Extruder 1 offset to 0.0 for both X and Y. The extruder 2 offsets will be 20 mm on X and 0.0 on Y. _Cooling fan number_ should be set to 0 if you use only one fan for both extruders.

 In terms of start Gcode, I use the following:
 ```